10-Two solved problems for 3×3 matrix by Crout’s LU-option 1.

 As the final verification step in our series, we multiply L and U to confirm that it reconstructs our original matrix A.”

 We can write both the lower and upper matrices and check whether multiplying the lower by the upper yields the final A matrix.
-Using row-by-column multiplication, we can see that L*U gives the matrix A.
+Using row-by-column multiplication, we can see that L*U equals A.

 The second solved problem-Crout’s LU-Option-1.